 While he did initially stay in touch with his crewmates, they eventually lost touch with one another.

-When working as an aide for U.S. Senator John Stennis in the early 1950’s, dad got a call one day from Jack Bailey, who was in Washington on a visit.
+When working as an aide for U.S. Senator John Stennis in the early 1950s, Dad got a call one day from Jack Bailey, who was in Washington on a visit.

 “You’re a quite a big wheel,” my dad remembered Bailey saying to him.

-Dad greeted him and said, “let’s have lunch at the Aero Club.”
+Dad greeted him and said, “Let’s have lunch at the Aero Club.”

 He never heard from Bailey again.